 “I was also told this when I first visited a location consultant in the hospital after delivering my first child.
 I was shocked.
 I’m an a-cup and have always worried about being able to produce enough milk.
 But I did a lot of research and felt confident that my size did not matter.

-I had never heard or read anything about spacing being a concern!
-I brushed her off and stuck to my instinct.
-I nursed my first until she was 18 months, and I am now nursing my second child, who is 13 months.
-I've never had to supplement.
-Everyone's body is different - work closely with your baby and a supportive lactation consultant.
-If things don't work out and you have to supplement or exclusively formula feed, you are still a great mom, giving your baby a great start just by trying!"
+The idea of spacing being a concern was something I had never heard or read about.
+Trusting my instincts, I brushed her off and continued on my own path.
+My first child nursed until 18 months, and now my second is still happily breastfeeding at 13 months.
+I’ve never had to supplement.
+Everyone’s body is different – work closely with your baby and a supportive lactation consultant.
+If things don’t work out and you have to supplement or exclusively formula feed, you are still a great mom, giving your baby a great start just by trying!”

 “My breasts are a full bandwidth apart, and I managed to breastfeed my children for eight weeks and 12 weeks, respectively.
 I had massive milk production.”